Graylog2/documentation/pages/dashboards.rst

 ====================

 You can of course also add widgets from stream search results.
 Every widget added this way will always be bound to streams.
-If you have a stream that catches every SSH login you can just search for everything (``*``) in that stream and store the result count as *SSH logins* on a dashboard.
+If you have a stream that contains every SSH login you can just search for everything (``*``) in that stream and store the result count as *SSH logins* on a dashboard.

 Result